-Warren Housing Authority is a Public Housing Agency in Warren, Rhode Island that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 19th, 2019, Warren Housing Authority has 1 waiting lists that are open now or opening soon.
+Warren Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of September 22nd, 2021, Warren Housing Authority has 1 waiting lists that are open now or opening soon.

 Warren Housing Authority serves Warren.

 Open Warren Housing Authority Waiting Lists

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 How To Apply to the Waiting List